 - When your body experiences a chemical stress response, blood stops flowing to your penis, so you can’t get an erection.

-- You can manage sexual performance anxiety with psychological therapy, behavioral techniques, cognitive strategies, and prescription medications.
+- Sexual performance anxiety treatments include psychological therapy, behavioral techniques, cognitive strategies, and prescription medications.

 - Metz & McCarthy (2004).
 Coping with Erectile Dysfunction.
 Oakland, CA, U.S.A.: New Harbinger Publications. https://www.newharbinger.com/coping-erectile-dysfunction